Code-Institute-Submissions/African-Explorers/README.md

 * When user scroll over navigation links the shade of green will change to 15795B a darker shade of green (Spanish Viridian) to show the highlight to the user which link they will be pressing.
 * For the testimonial and latest sighting sections of the site the background colour will be F2E7CF Champagne which will give the area a subtle highlight to draw attention and is a shade of brown/yellow found on the African plains.
 * Text colour through the site will be black.
 This was chosen as it easy to read on all colours chosen.

-### **Additonal colours used in finished site**

-An additonal colour of 91D18B which is a light green was added as a background colour to the image gallery section of the site.
-This is because the site was changed to a single page layout on advise from one of my mentors and I needed to signify a new section.
-The colour visually matched well with the rest of the site and suits the theme (safari).

 ---
 ## **Wireframes**